agni-datta/csLaTeX/Macros/csthm/README.md

 ## Proof Environments

-The `thmcs` package also provides several proof environments for writing proofs and related content:
+The `csthm` package also provides several proof environments for writing proofs and related content:

 - `proof`: Standard-proof environment.
 - `proofSketch`: Environment for sketching proofs.